kektram/Keks-menu/README.md

 # Keks-menu
 	Kek's menu is a 2take1 lua script that's focused on utilities and trolling.
 	The feature list will be structured like the script is.
-		This means you can figure out where features are located based on the structure of this document.
+	> This means you can figure out where features are located based on the structure of this document.
-		Example: General settings > Settings > Save to default
+	> Example: General settings > Settings > Save to default

 	If there's anything confusing or vague in the feature list, feel free to suggest improvements.
+	I'm open to people translating this to another language.
+You have to speak the language fluently.

 ## Table of contents